Wild Bill Hickok (film): Plot

-After the America Civil War ends, key military and government leaders meet in Washington D.C.
-Gunfighter Wild Bill Hickok (William Hart) goes to Dodge City where he hangs up his gun belt and takes over a card table.
+After the American Civil War ends, key military and government leaders meet in Washington D.C.
+Gunfighter Wild Bill Hickok goes to Dodge City where he hangs up his gun belt and takes over a card table.
 Local lawmen are unable to rid the town of lawless cowboys.
-Hickok's arch-enemy and gang leader Jack McQueen (Jim Farley) accuses Hickok of losing his nerve.
+Hickok's arch-enemy and gang leader Jack McQueen accuses Hickok of losing his nerve.
 Hickok visits General Custer and retrieves his sword, taking up his role as a fighter for what is right.

 He returns to Dodge City and enlists the help of friends Wyatt Earp, Calamity Jane, Bat Masterson, Doc Holliday, Charlie Bassett, Luke Short and Bill Tilghman to chase the bad guys out of town.
-Hickcok falls for the wife of George Hamilton (Carl Gerard).
+Hickcok falls for the wife of George Hamilton.
 Pursued for his crimes, McQueen leaves town and gets away; follows him and kills him.
 Hickok departs Dodge City in sorrow since the woman he loved was already married.